Fenway Park: Retired numbers

 There are eleven retired numbers above the right field grandstand.
 The numbers retired by the Red Sox are red on a white circle.
 Jackie Robinson's 42, which was retired by Major League Baseball, is blue on a white circle.
 The two are further delineated through the font difference; Boston numbers are in the same style as the Red Sox jerseys, while Robinson's number is in the more traditional "block" numbering found on the Dodgers jerseys.

-The numbers originally hung on the right-field facade in the order in which they were retired: 9-4-1-8.
-Dan Shaughnessy pointed out that the numbers, when read as a date (9/4/18), marked the eve of the first game of the 1918 World Series, the last championship that the Red Sox won before 2004.
-After the facade was repainted, the numbers were rearranged in numerical order.
-The numbers remained in numerical order until the 2012 season, when the numbers were rearranged back into the order in which they were retired by the Red Sox.
+The numbers originally hung on the right-field facade in the order in which they were retired: 9–4–1–8, but after the facade was repainted, the numbers were rearranged in numerical order.
+They remained in numerical order until the 2012 season, when the numbers were rearranged back into the order in which they were retired by the Red Sox.

 The Red Sox policy on retiring uniform numbers was once one of the most stringent in baseball—the player had to be elected to the National Baseball Hall of Fame, play at least 10 years with the team, and retire as a member of the Red Sox.
 The final requirement was waived for Carlton Fisk as he had finished his playing career with the Chicago White Sox.
 However, Fisk was assigned a Red Sox front office job and effectively "finished" his baseball career with the Red Sox in this manner.
 In 2008, the ownership relaxed the requirements further with the retirement of Johnny Pesky's number 6.
 Pesky has not been inducted into the Hall of Fame, but in light of his over 50 years of service to the club, the management made an exception.
 Pesky would have had 10 seasons, but he was credited with the three seasons he served as an Operations Officer in the U.S. Navy during World War II.
 The most recent number retired was 34, worn by 2013 World Series Most Valuable Player David Ortiz.